dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 Usage: dotnet ef dbcontext list [options]

 Options:
+  --json                                 Show JSON output.
+  -p|--project <PROJECT>                 The project to use.
+  -s|--startup-project <PROJECT>         The startup project to use.
+  --framework <FRAMEWORK>                The target framework.
+  --configuration <CONFIGURATION>        The configuration to use.
+  --msbuildprojectextensionspath <PATH>  The MSBuild project extensions path.
+Defaults to "obj".
-  -e|--environment <environment>  The environment to use.
-If omitted, "Development" is used.
+  -e|--environment <NAME>                The environment to use.
+Defaults to "Development".
-  --json                          Use json output.
-JSON is wrapped by '//BEGIN' and '//END' -h|--help                       Show help information -v|--verbose                    Enable verbose output
+  -h|--help                              Show help information -v|--verbose                           Show verbose output.
+  --no-color                             Don't colorize output.
+  --prefix-output                        Prefix output with level.
 ````

 ### dotnet-ef-dbcontext-scaffold